How To Get a Medical Marijuana Card in Washington DC

 10. There is scientific evidence that the use of medical marijuana is likely to be significantly less addictive than the standard medical treatment for that condition.

-In addition, patients undergoing specific medical or dental treatments are liable to receive medical marijuana cards in the district.
+In addition, patients undergoing specific medical or dental treatments are liable to receive medical marijuana cards in the District.
 These treatments include:

 1. Chemotherapy